Clinton in Prague to lobby for Westinghouse nuclear bid

 Clinton will also discuss energy security with EU officials in Brussels on Wednesday.

+CEZ, central Europe's biggest energy group, with a market capitalization of $18.2 billion, threw out a bid from French firm Areva in October, because it failed to meet "crucial requirements."

-The secretary of state's visit to Prague follows U.S. Assistant Secretary of Commerce Nicole Lamb-Hale's trip last week.
-Lamb-Hale said the U.S. Export-Import Bank would be interested in financing the deal if Westinghouse is chosen.
+Clinton's visit to Prague follows one by U.S. Assistant Secretary of Commerce Nicole Lamb-Hale last week.
+Lamb-Hale said the U.S. Export-Import Bank was interested in financing the deal if Westinghouse were picked.

-The Czech bid to expand its nuclear capacity has run into opposition from neighbors Austria and Germany.
-The latter plans to close its nuclear power plants in the wake of Fukushima.
+The Czech Republic's bid to expand its nuclear capacity has run into opposition from neighbours Austria and Germany.
+Clinton will share a conference table with the foreign ministers of these countries, as well as with Russia, when she attends a meeting of the NATO military alliance in Brussels on Tuesday and Wednesday.

-According to U.S. officials, the Czech Republic currently gets 60 percent of its oil, 70 percent of its gas and 100 percent of its nuclear fuel from Russia.

-Many Czech officials fear an over-reliance on Russian energy will put their country under too much influence from its former communist master.
+Many Czech officials fear an over reliance on Russian energy will put their country under too much influence from its former communist master.
+After the end of the Cold War and the collapse of the former Soviet Union, Prague became a close ally of the United States.

-The Russian bidders have sought to allay Czech fears about energy reliance on Moscow and have stressed there would be high participation by domestic firms if they won the tender.
+The Russian bidders have sought to allay Czech fears about Moscow and stressed that there would be a high participation rate by domestic firms if they won the tender.

-(Additional reporting by Robert Mueller; Editing by Michael Kahn and Jane Baird)